 You've seen the rules before: Use long, strong passwords that mix letters, numbers, special characters, and capital letters.
 And by all means, avoid using the same password on different accounts.
 Once a hacker has one set of credentials, he can use them to break into your other accounts.

 We know it's difficult to remember all those passwords and nearly impossible to change them regularly.
 That's why we made Avast Passwords.
-Read more about it in, How to create strong, unique passwords for all your accounts (and remember them!)
+Read more about it in our guide on how to create strong, unique passwords for all your accounts.

 Avast Passwords manager is free to all Avast 2016 users who use Free Antivirus, Pro Antivirus, Internet Security, and Premier.
 Avast Passwords helps you manage passwords across all your devices and all you need to remember is one main password.